tsanhan/dotnet-dating-app/README.md

-Adding the send message method to the hub.
+Adding the hub connection to the message service:

-* ok so I want to add the ability to send a message via the hub
-* every connected client in that group could receive that message

-* the starting point iof this functionality is via the messages controller.
-* we wont change anything there but the CreateMessage method will be the source of our logic when we create the logic in the message hub [can look at the method to remember what was done there]
-* go to MessageHub.cs

-* ok so now that we have our send message method
+* ok so we have our message hub configured in the API.
-* very similar to what we had before, in the messages controller,
+* lets see what we need to do in the client side of things.

-* we just refactored it to work with our SignalR hub
+* as all functionality starts, we go for the implementation of the logic, the relevant service.
+* go to message.service.ts

-up next: the client side of this.
+up next: implementing the service logic in the message component:
+    * create the connection,
+    * receive the messages from the messageThread$ observable
+    * stopping the connection on user navigation away